SoftingIndustrial/datafeed-edge-connector/edgeconnector-840d/README.md

 **dataFEED edgeConnector 840D** uses a floating license mechanism.
 A working floating license server is required to have **dataFEED edgeConnector 840D** successfully licensed.

-Please see the [License README file](../Licenses/README.md) for further details.
+Please see the [License README page](../Licenses/README.md) for further details.

 ### Softing License

-The license activation for **dataFEED edgeConnector 840D** is described in the [README file of the Softing License Server](Licenses/SoftingLicenseServer/README.md).
+The license activation for **dataFEED edgeConnector 840D** is described at the [README page](Licenses/SoftingLicenseServer/README.md) of the Softing License Server.

 #### License Server Connection Configuration

-Please see the section [License Server Connection Configuration](Licenses/README.md#license-server-connection-configuration) of the License README file for further details.
+Please see the section [License Server Connection Configuration](Licenses/README.md#license-server-connection-configuration) of the License README page for further details.

 ### Open Source Licenses

-For the license information of the open source components used by **dataFEED edgeConnector 840D**, please see the [Open Source documentation](Licenses/OpenSourceLicenses.md).
+For the license information of the open source components used by **dataFEED edgeConnector 840D**, please see the [Open Source page](Licenses/OpenSourceLicenses.md).